BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_01.md

 The PokeMart is below.

-!shop("East Gearen Mart", ["Poké Ball", "Burn Heal", "Potion", "GourmetTreat", "Repel", "Reverse Candy"])
+!shop("East Gearen Mart", ["Poke Ball", "Burn Heal", "Potion", "GourmetTreat", "Repel", "Reverse Candy"])

 To the left, only during the daytime on weekdays there is a vendor: